elixir-cloud-aai/tus-storagehandler/PULL_REQUEST_TEMPLATE.md

   or updated existing ones (only for Python, TypeScript, etc.)
 - \[ \] I have provided appropriate documentation
-  ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/ methods or updated existing ones
+  ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/methods or updated existing ones
 - \[ \] My changes generate no new warnings
 - \[ \] I have added tests that prove my fix is effective or that my feature works